UnivHI-MLib-Arch/ASpace-Docs/Staff_User_Manual/Section V/VD-OtherBatchProcesses.md

-# Section V Part B: Adding Data by Hand
+# Section V Part D: Other Batch Processes for Importing Data into the SUI

 **[incomplete draft outline; what steps are present are not necessarily in order]**